 About the tutor

-Brian Norman Art and Craft Biography
+Brian Norman works as an Art and Craft Tutor for Learn Devon.

 Brian has a BA in Fine Art; specialising in Printmaking, from Sunderland University, a Postgraduate Certificate in Online Education from Open University and a PGCE in Post Compulsory Education from University College Suffolk.

 “Having been taught the craft of Printmaking from Master Printmaker and Artist Pris Forrest in the late 1980’s with a focus on Linocut, Screen-print, and Etching, I continue to develop these skills focusing on Collagraphy, Linocut, Monotype and mix media processes.
 More recently exploring the creative potential of bookmaking.

 Brian has work in private collections held by other artists in the UK and in New York.
 He has run Printmaking and Bookbinding workshops at Bovey Tracey Craft Festival since 2010.